willnew2001/color-match/README.md

 Video example: https://www.youtube.com/watch?v=h-BYgH5R9Lc

+This project uses an LCD screen which communicates using the SPI protocol and a Wii Nunchuck adapter which communicates over I2C.

 The goal of the game is to match the color of the right rectangle with the color of the left rectangle.
 The left rectangle is a random color during every round, and you control the right rectangle with the orientation of the Nunchuck